-I am an Assistant Professor in the Department of Communication at the University of Oklahoma.
+I am an Associate Professor in the Department of Communication at the University of Oklahoma.
+My research interests focus on political communication, gender, social media, and news media.

 I earned my M.A.
 (2010) and Ph.D.
 (2013) at the Department of Communication at the University of Washington.
 My dissertation was entitled, “A Woman’s Place: Gender Politics and Twitter in the 2012 Elections,” and my thesis was entitled, “Is She ‘Man Enough’?: News Coverage of Female and Male Candidates in U.S. Elections.”
 Prior to graduate school, I earned a B.S.
 (2004) from the University of Texas at Austin in Communication Studies, sequence: Political Communication, and a concentration in Technology, Literacy, and Culture.